KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-0.md

 Therefore, all decentralized data that a developer wishes to create or use with their arbitrary code must first be added to a transaction.
 This transaction is then passed through the consensus mechanism.
 Transactions that are successfully confirmed are finally added to the blockchain, and therefore the data is also added.

 To take advantage of this functionality, a developer adds customized source code to the Antara Framework to form a new module.
-Whenever a relevant transaction occurs on the blockchain, the consensus mechanism calls the developer's module, validates the logical conditions and fulfillment as put forth by the arbitrary code, and either confirms or denies the transaction.
+Whenever a relevant transaction occurs on the blockchain, the consensus mechanism calls the developer's module, validates the logical conditions and fulfillments as put forth by the arbitrary code, and either confirms or denies the transaction.

 To simplify this process, Antara requires that the developer build their module such that each CryptoConditions (CC) transaction returns a boolean value as a part of the final results.
 If the returned boolean value is `true`, the transaction is approved.